 A critical issue that relates all the solvers is the choice of the initial guess.
-PSwarm allows the user to specify an initial guess (in fact the user can provide an initial population) which is included in the initial population if shown to be feasible.
+PSwarm allows the user to specify an initial guess (in fact, the user can provide an initial population) which is included in the initial population if shown to be feasible.
 For NOMADm it is mandatory to provide an initial guess.
 When the provided guess is not feasible, NOMADm tries to project the provided point onto the feasible region.
-ASA is also expecting an initial guess but it does not force this initial guess to be feasible and tries to proceed to a better feasible point (as infeasible points are automatically rejected).
+ASA also expects an initial guess, but it does not ask this initial guess to be feasible.
+(When the initial guess is infeasible, it tries to compute a feasible initial point as infeasible points are automatically rejected.)
 No initial guesses can be given to DIRECT.
 We also point out that some of the problems coded by us in AMPL do not include an initial guess.
 Thus, in order to be as fair as possible to all solvers, no initial guess is considered and, when requested, it is randomly generated within the bound constraints following an uniform distribution.
 We used the fictitious bounds (6) for this purpose.
 While PSwarm, NOMADm, and ASA use these bounds solely for the calculation of an initial guess or population, DIRECT uses them during the optimization phase.